Lutando/docs-oxd/sources/2.4.4/plugin/roundcube/index.md

 ![upload](https://raw.githubusercontent.com/GluuFederation/roundcube_oxd_plugin/master/docu/1.png)

 1. Automatically login any user with an account in the OpenID Provider: By setting login to automatic, any user with an account in the OP will be able to dynamically login for an account in your Roundcube site.
-2. Only login users with the following role(s) in the OP: Using this option you can limit login to users who have a specified role in the OP, for instance `roundcube`.
+2. Only register and allow ongoing access to users with one or more of the following roles in the OP: Using this option you can limit login to users who have a specified role in the OP, for instance `roundcube`.
 This is not configurable in all OP's.
 It is configurable if you are using a Gluu Server.
 [Follow the instructions below](#role-based-enrollment) to limit access based on an OP role.
 3. URI of the OpenID Provider: insert the URI of the OpenID Connect Provider.
 4. Custom URI after logout: custom URI after logout (for example "Thank you" page).
 5. oxd port: enter the oxd-server port (you can find this in the `oxd-server/conf/oxd-conf.json` file).